mbloch/mapshaper/docs/reference.md

 Remove small polygon rings.

+`gap-width=` Remove rings narrower than this width (e.g. `2m`, `0`).
+Width is estimated from area and perimeter, the same way `-clean` estimates gap width.
+The default is an automatic width based on the geometry of the layer.

-`min-area=` Area threshold for removal (e.g. 10km2).
+`min-area=` (deprecated) Use `gap-width=` instead.
+Area threshold for removal (e.g. 10km2).

-`sliver-control=` (polygons) Preferentially remove slivers (polygons with a high perimeter-area ratio).
+`sliver-control=` (deprecated) Use `gap-width=` instead.
+Preferentially remove slivers (polygons with a high perimeter-area ratio).
 Accepts values from 0-1, default is 1.
 Implementation: multiplies the area of polygon rings by the "Polsby Popper" compactness metric before applying area threshold.

 `remove-empty` Delete features with null geometry.